Klavaro/ebay-watch-analytics/README.md

 - **Bridge tables**: Capture many-to-many relationships like images, shipping options, and buying methods.
 - **Snapshots**: Track changes in seller data using SCD Type 2.
 - **Marts**: Business-use case aggregates to answer performance and pricing questions.
+- **Orchestration**: Running the pipeline, processing new data on a daily basis.

 ## 🔎 Business Questions Answered